In the realm of sports betting, football is king. A perfect example of this is NFL Draft betting.

 What can I bet on at the NFL Draft?

-Depending on where you bet on the NFL Draft, you can bet on individual pick position props, Over/Under player pick numbers, head-to-head player props, and many more NFL Draft odds.
+Depending on where you bet on the NFL Draft, you can bet on individual pick position props, Over/Under player pick positions, head-to-head player props, and many more NFL Draft props.